yahyachammami/Yahia_Docs-/README.md

 - **WebSite or platform for Alumnis**：All is about connection . the more you know the more you understand your future.
-- **3-month-meeting**：I would love to guide and assist with the ESSAI event.
-If there's anything I can help with, please let me know.
 - **Ai/Data webinar or conference** : I love participating and orginizing these kind of event , So i meet diverse range of tunisian inspiring-minds from Google, IBM, Microsoft and AWS.
 So I will keep you in touch regarding these events.
-- **Discord channel**：You can reach me to join my student grp from SUPCOM, ENIT, ENISO, ENETCOM, ENIS and ENIG.
-With each workshop an engineering school invites me to hold, my community grows.

 ## ⚡ Fun fact: ...

 - **The same process repeats every year So you don't need to work hard, just check my docs and work smart**. (a7fedh XD)